 Amsterdam 9 Streets

-The Amsterdam Food Halls
+Lunch at the Amsterdam Food Halls

 Or hop over to the Kinkerstraat and have lunch like all the hipsters in the latest craze, the Amsterdam Food Hall (De Hallen).
 Nice food and nice beer and nice wine and a cinema, all in the same old building!

-For the Amsterdam night life, choose the Amsterdam club of your fancy.
+For the Amsterdam nightlife, choose the Amsterdam club of your fancy.
 Like urban style, people & music?
 The Melkweg hosts Encore, Holland’s home of hip hop & R’nB.

 7. Things to do in Amsterdam on Sunday